Visual Instructions Editor

 Settings

 Allows users to set Editor Settings and Lab Options.
-Editor Mode context is now supported (Code Editor specific settings only visible when in Code Editor).
+Editor mode context is supported, which means Code editor-specific settings are only visible when using Code editor.
 For more information, see the section for Editor Settings.

 TopMenuBarInstructionSets